 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

 Does Shrek's cat move you?
 Do you have a crush on the wet-eyed baby seals?
-This cute little Indonesian cuscus should make you melt.
+This cute little couscous from Indonesia should make you melt.

 They've really got a thing, all of them.
 Something with the eyes, right?... 😂

-Yes, it's a weird name.
-But it has nothing to do with semolina and Moroccan food ("couscous" in French)...
-I'm talking about the other cuscus, the animal (which is also written kuskus or couscous).
+Yes, it's a strange name.
+But nothing to do with semolina and Moroccan cuisine, eh?
+I'm talking about the other couscous, the animal one (which is also written kuskus or couscous).
 The Wikipedia page herewill enlighten you on this exotic creature.

-It's not a monkey or a squirrel, or even a cousin of tarsier of Sulawesi.
+It is not a monkey or a squirrel, or even a cousin of the tarsier of Sulawesi.
 It belongs to the family of marsupials like the koala and the kangaroo (and the famous Marsupilami).

 I had already seen big ones but from a little distance, hidden in the trees, in Raja Ampatin Indonesia last year.
-Adult specimens, red and spotted, rather ugly.
+Adults, red and spotted, rather ugly.